aneoconsulting/HIPE/README.md

 ### [[..][11]] Windows platforms
 On Windows platforms, _Visual Studio 2015 Update 3_ was used to compile the dependencies and is the main tool to work on HIPE.
-The project will _ONLY_ work with this version.
+The project will **_only_** work with this version.
 At least, only when using the VC140 build tools.

 If you don’t have those build tools or any Visual Studio version installed, you can find the free 2015 Community one in the [older downloads page](https://www.visualstudio.com/fr/vs/older-downloads/) on the Visual Studio website.
 Don't forget to install the Update 3 package.